-For encoding the audio stream, you can choose from the Opus sound encoder, which produces highquality sound, or the G.711 protocol sound encoder.
+For encoding the audio stream, you can choose from the Opus sound encoder, which produces high-quality sound, or the G.711 protocol sound encoder.
 Use the Opus encoder if you are using a video management system that supports the Opus protocol.
 Otherwise use the widely supported G.711 protocol.

-- 1. In the Audio Configuration section, in the Encoding field, specify the audio encoder to use: - Opus: High quality audio codec is available if required. - G.711: This default setting is supported on various platforms. - 2.
+- 1. In the Encoding field, specify the audio encoder to use: - Opus: High quality audio codec is available if required. - G.711: This default setting is supported on various platforms. - 2.
 In the Device Speaker section, use the Volume slider to adjust the volume on the speaker (from 0 to 100). - 3.
-In the Device Microphone section: - a.
-Use the External Input Gain slider to adjust the gain for any line-level audio input that is connected to the audio input connector on the I/O terminal block. - b.
-Use the Internal Mic Gain slider to configure the gain for the microphone that is built into the camera. - 4.
-In the Device Microphone section, use the Line In Gain slider to adjust the gain for any line-level audio input that is connected to the audio input connector on the I/O terminal block. - 5.
 Click Apply to save the settings.